oracle-sql-features/oracle-sql-features.github.io/PLSQL_Function_in_SQL.md

 # PL/SQL Function in SQL
 This feature enables users to write anonymous PL/SQL functions for the lifetime of a SQL query.

-The PL/SQL function can be specified in the `WITH` clause (Common Table Expression (CTE)) and then referenced in the SQL body below.
+The PL/SQL function can be specified in the `WITH` clause (Common Table Expression (CTE)) and then referenced in one or many SQL queries below.

 This example demonstrates how to leverage a quick PL/SQL function to get the domain of a URL by:
 ```sql